 - At CMB's petrol station in Antwerp, ships, trucks, cars and tractors can fill up with hydrogen.

-- Through the PIONEERS project, we are testing port equipment that runs on electricity, hydrogen or methanol.
+- Through the PIONEERS project, we are testing port equipment that runs on hydrogen.

 - Along with Port of Duisburg, we are facilitating the development of the hydrogen chain and hydrogen economy.
 Port of Antwerp-Bruges is a member of the German foundation H2Global, which promotes the import of green hydrogen and wants to get the market going.